stephenajulu/ajulusthoughts.com/content/post/resetting-my-wardrobe.md

 hero: "/images/resetwardrobe.png"

 ---
-I recently took a good look into my wardrobe and what I realized was eye opening.
+I recently took a good look into my wardrobe and what I realized was eye-opening.

 Many times we keep old torn clothes and there are some clothes we rarely wear.
 I believe every year we need to do something I call "a wardrobe refresh", where we get rid of clothes we don't wear, the torn ones and the impractical ones and buy a new set.